 Applying for a Master of Arts Degree

-The Master of Arts degree in Media and Public Affairs offers students the opportunity to study strategic political communication applied to domestic and international issues.
+The Master of Arts in Media and Strategic Communication offers students the opportunity to study strategic political communication applied to domestic and international issues.
 This program is designed for students who are interested in the intersection between media, communication and politics.
 Students will develop expertise in the study and practice of political persuasion, new media and politics, media and public opinion, and political networks and movements.
-For more information, watch the 60 minute webinar recorded with live prospective students on our MA program page.
+For more information, visit our M.A. program page.

 The admissions committee will decide on applications between three and five weeks after each application deadline.
 The file is not forwarded to SMPA unless it is complete and all the documents have been received.
 A quick response can be given only if the applicant has submitted all the necessary documents before the deadline.
 Admission decisions are not processed on a rolling basis - all applications received before each deadline are reviewed at the same time.